The leading value fashion chain has confirmed it will be opening a store at centre:mk next year, in the heart of Milton Keynes.

 Other BFC patrons include Fenwick, Harrods, House of Fraser, John Lewis, Marks & Spencer and Net-A-Porter.

-centre:mk, one of the top ten shopping destinations in the UK, will debut Milton Keynes Council’s Electric Vehicle Experience Centre (EVEC).
+centre:mk, one of the top ten shopping destinations in the UK, and is home to Milton Keynes Council’s Electric Vehicle Experience Centre (EVEC).

 The EVEC launch comes as part of the wider Milton Keynes Go Ultra Low Cities Programme, in which £9 million was awarded to the city in January 2016 to encourage the uptake of low emission vehicles and hit the target of 23 per cent of all car sales being electric or plug-in by 2020.
 Milton Keynes is one of only four lead UK cities and authorities to win part of a £40million government fund in the Go Ultra Low Cities programme and highlight the city as one of the most sustainable in Europe.

-The EVEC will be the first of its kind to launch in the UK and will be managed by Chargemaster, the UK’s biggest name in electric vehicle charging.
-Situated at 26 and 28 Crown Walk and covering 3,870 sq ft, the centre will display new electric vehicle technology from a range of car manufacturers including Mitsubishi, Nissan and Renault– regularly rotating between makes and models as exciting new models enter the market. centre:mk will showcase the vehicles, offer demos and provide highly trained independent professionals to answer customer questions and refer interested visitors to a relevant local dealership or partner leasing company.
+The EVEC is the first of its kind to launch in the UK and managed by Chargemaster, the UK’s biggest name in electric vehicle charging.
+Situated at 26 and 28 Crown Walk and covering 3,870 sq ft, the centre is displaying new electric vehicle technology from a range of car manufacturers including Mitsubishi, Nissan and Renault– regularly rotating between makes and models as exciting new models enter the market. centre:mk is showcasing the vehicles, offering demos and providing highly trained independent professionals to answer customer questions and refer interested visitors to a relevant local dealership or partner leasing company.

 Kevin Duffy, Centre Director at centre:mk, commented: “We are excited to be supporting this initiative from Milton Keynes Council that demonstrates an innovative and committed approach to improving the future for the region.
 Showcasing the latest low emissions vehicles to the millions of visitors further enhances the centre:mk’s importance as one of the top 10 prime retail and leisure destinations within the UK.”